-We are gagging for this cutting-edge Quebecois coffee design from Cantook Micro Torrefaction in Quebec City.
+This week we feature cutting-edge Quebecois coffee design from Cantook Micro Torrefaction in Quebec City.
 Inspired by the North Woods lifestyle, Cantook have repurposed metal tins originally used to store maple syrup and turned them into a striking example of industrial coffee design.
 Stamped with crucial information for the home user—in glorious French, of course—these tins set a new high mark in our book for special edition coffee packaging.
-C’est bon!
+C'est bon!

 As told to Sprudge by Simon Fabi.

 Can you tell us a bit about yourself and your company?

 My family has been in coffee since 1982.
 Our business on St-Jean Street has existed since 1998, and I’ve been the co-owner since 2005.
 Back then it was named “Brulerie de Cafe de Québec”.
 One year ago I decide to become more independent and change the name to something more significant for me and my craft.
 As I live in the mountains, 40km north of Quebec City, I was very inspired by images of the forest.
 The cantook is a lumberjack's tool that helps move big logs.

 The word is French in origin, and in English it means “can’t hook”—it's kind of a phonetic play on words.
 So for me the word is a representation of the collaboration between native French and English settlers who form the foundation of Canada, a nation with a very deep relationship to ideas of lumbering, the northern forests, wild life, sugar shacks, as well as fishing and hunting.
 That tool represents the hard work, craft, and determination of our people.
 The idea is to share a part of our history with our craft.
 We also love the idea that like all that the cantook represents, every cup of coffee also represents a huge work, a lot of sacrifice, passion, and craft.
 It's a tribute to women and men around the world who work for that.